Your safety – fire, gas and asbestos

 National Grid emergency number

-If you smell gas or are worried about gas safety, you can call the National Grid emergency number on 0800 111 999 at any time, day or night.
+If you smell gas or are worried about gas safety, you can call the gas emergency number on 0800 111 999 at any time, day or night.
 Your call will not cost you anything.

-If you are deaf or hearing impaired and you have a minicom or text phone, the number to call is 0800 371 787.
+If you're deaf or hearing impaired and you have a minicom or text phone, the number to call is 0800 371 787.

 This guide will help you to understand more about asbestos.
 It explains what it is, where it could be found in your home, why it might be a problem and how to deal with it.